MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-enterprise-e3-overview.md

 ### Preparing for deployment: reviewing requirements

 Devices must be running Windows 10 Pro, version 1607, and be Azure Active Directory joined, or domain joined with Azure AD Connect.
 Customers who are federated with Azure Active Directory are also eligible.
-For more information, see [Review requirements on devices](#review-requirements-on-devices).
+For more information, see [Review requirements on devices](#review-requirements-on-devices), later in this topic.

 <!-- Watch the preceding link if you divide this into multiple topics. -->